Stay Snatched

 Brandi Crawford

-This sauce isn’t just for show—it’s the real deal, and it’s meant to be slathered, dipped, and drizzled on everything from fried green tomatoes to shrimp po’ boys.
-This recipe embodies everything I love about classic Louisiana-style remoulade.
+This sauce isn’t just for show, it’s the real deal, and it’s meant to be slathered, dipped, and drizzled on everything from fried green tomatoes to shrimp po’ boys.
+This recipe has everything I love about classic Louisiana-style remoulade.
 I've tweaked it, perfected it, and now it stays on repeat in my home.
 It’s quick and made with everyday ingredients you probably already have on hand.

 5 from 1 vote